 Students come from diverse countries, representing a global mix.
 This diversity enriches the learning experience, allowing dancers to learn from one another, teachers, and other dancers, and gain exposure to various styles and techniques.
 The faculty includes world-renowned principal dancers like Victor Caixeta and Olga Smirnova, providing expert instruction and mentorship.

 Renowned for its rigorous curriculum and elite faculty, The Royal Ballet School is a top choice for ballet summer school.
 Its summer program offers comprehensive training, including technical classes, performance opportunities, and masterclasses with guest artists, ensuring the development of technical skills and artistic expression.
-Applicants who cannot attend in person may submit an audition video, including specific dance techniques and performance elements.
+Applicants who cannot attend in person may submit an audition video, which should include specific dance techniques and performance elements.

 Dutch National Ballet Academy Summer Intensive